egh-s/Rebel-14.1.02-Chess-System-TAL-1/README.md

    4  |Clover_2.3.1          |          19   |    42   |   200  |  52.8%  |  24.5%
    5 | Marvin_5.1         |           -164   |    46  |    200  |  28.0%  |  21.0%

+Source is set to compile AVX2 version.
+This can be changed to SSE in file SIMD.CPP ...

+#define USE_SSE true

+#define USE_AVX2 false

+Source is set to compile 5-Minute Blitz version.
+This can be changed in file NNUE.CPP ...

+//#include "embedded-nnues/resume-iter=1-pos=1.2B-d6+d7-lambda=0.5-lr=0.000004-epoch=147-arch=3-loss=0.16804.txt"

+//#include "embedded-nnues/ChrisW-NNUE-Tal-10-MinuteBlitz.txt"

+#include "embedded-nnues/ChrisW-NNUE-Tal-5-MinuteBlitz.txt"